Gastrointestinal Stromal Tumor (GIST)

 It's important to know which medicines you're taking.
 Write down the names of your medicines.
 Ask your healthcare team how they work, how to take them, and what side effects they might have.

-Talk with your healthcare providers about what signs to look for and when to call them.
-For example, imatinib can cause itchy skin rashes that can lead to infections.
+Talk with your healthcare providers about what side effects to look for and when to call them.
+For instance, imatinib can cause itchy skin rashes that can lead to infections.
 Make sure you know what number to call with questions.
-Is there a different number for evenings and weekends?
+Is there a different number for evenings, weekends, and holidays?

 It may be helpful to keep a diary of your side effects.
 Write down the physical, thinking, and emotional changes.
 A written list will make it easier for you to remember your questions when you go to your appointments.
 It will also make it easier for you to work with your healthcare team to make a plan to manage your side effects.